Arrest by Pasco Sheriff’s Office

 Lawyers for an Arrest by the Pasco Sheriff’s Office

 With offices for criminal defense are located in New Port Richey and Tampa, FL, we fight criminal and DUI cases throughout Pasco County and the surrounding areas throughout Tampa Bay.
-Our offices are locate across from the courthouse at the West Pasco Judicial Center.
+Our offices are located across from the courthouse at the West Pasco Judicial Center.

 Our Pasco County criminal defense lawyers are familiar with the standard operating procedures deputies must follow in the field.